victor-onoja/victor-onoja/README.md

 - 👋 Hi, I’m Victor Onoja Odoh.
-A Software Engineer.
+A Software Engineer and FullStack Developer.

 - 👀 I’m interested in building and maintaining software for Mobile and Web platforms.

-- 🌱 My current tech stack ==> Flutter, NextJs, Python
+- 🌱 My current tech stack ==> Dart, TypeScript, Python

 - 💞️ I’m looking to work on exciting projects related to my field as mentioned above.